chyyran/cs-isp-ics4u/data structures.md

 #### Methods

 ##### `String getName()`
-The name of the Pokemon species, for example, ‘Pikachu’.
-This name should be the same for instances of the same Pokemon Species.
+The name of the Pokémon species, for example, ‘Pikachu’.
+This name should be the same for instances of the same Pokémon Species.

 ##### `PokemonType getPrimaryType()`
-The primary type of the Pokemon species.
+The primary type of the Pokémon species.

 ##### `PokemonType getSecondaryType()`
-The secondary type of the Pokemon species.
+The secondary type of the Pokémon species.

 ##### `double getWeight()`
-The average weight of the Pokemon
+The average weight of the Pokémon

 ##### `int getNumber()`
-The unique Pokedex number of the Pokemon species.
+The unique Pokédex number of the Pokémon species.
 This number must be unique for each different species.

 ##### `PokemonSpecies getNextEvolution()`
-The Pokemon species next in the evolutionary chain of the Pokemon.
-This merely indicates the Pokemon next in the evolutionary chain, and does not specify the requirements for the Pokemon species to evolve into it’s evolution.
-If this Pokemon species is the final stage in the evolutionary chain, then this property returns null.
+The Pokémon species next in the evolutionary chain of the Pokemon.
+This merely indicates the Pokémon next in the evolutionary chain, and does not specify the requirements for the Pokémon species to evolve into it’s evolution.
+If this Pokémon species is the final stage in the evolutionary chain, then this property returns null.

 ##### `PokemonSpecies getPreviousEvolution()`
-The Pokemon species previous in the evolutionary chain of the Pokemon.
-This merely indicates the Pokemon previous in the evolutonary chain, and does not specify the requirements for the previous evolution species to evolve into the current Pokemon species.
-If this Pokemon species is the first in its evolutionary chain, then this property returns null.
+The Pokémon species previous in the evolutionary chain of the Pokemon.
+This merely indicates the Pokémon previous in the evolutonary chain, and does not specify the requirements for the previous evolution species to evolve into the current Pokémon species.
+If this Pokémon species is the first in its evolutionary chain, then this property returns null.

 ##### `boolean equals(PokemonSpecies)`